'Zionist hawk', 'stalwart friend': strong words greet Bolton nomination

 “That is not a question for us, it is for the U.S. administration,” a Kremlin spokesman said when asked about Bolton’s nomination.

-Writing by Andrew Roche; Editing by Angus MacSwan
+Reporting by Dominic Evans, Parisa Hafezi, Babak Dehghanpisheh, Bozorgmehr Sharafedin, Ari Rabinovitch, Lisa Barrington, Laila Bassam and Robin Emmott; Writing by Andrew Roche; Editing by Angus MacSwan